-To evaluate an artificial vision system and its architecture, it must be sub-mitted to some specific task.
-For the proposed system, robot soccer is chosen and the Robocup rules for small size robots are used for the local vision system constraints.
+To evaluate a perception system and its architecture, it must be submitted to some specific task.
+For the proposed system, robot soccer is chosen and the Robocup rules for small size robots (F-180 league) are used for the local vision system constraints.
 For a team of robots to participate in a soccer match, various technologies must be present: principles of autonomous agent design, multi-agent collaboration, robotic and sensor fusion, among others.
 The main objective of the application of the mobile robot in a soccer environment is, therefore, the analysis of multiple areas of knowledge which serves to support socially significant problems as well as industry.